gethinode/docs/content/en/docs/latest/advanced-settings/icons.md

 ### Build pipeline

-Hinodes uses npm and mounted folders to create a flexibile virtual file system that is automatically kept up to date.
+Hinodes uses mounted folders to create a flexibile virtual file system that is automatically kept up to date.
 Review the [overview]({{< ref "overview" >}}) for a detailed explanation.
 The build pipeline of the Bootstrap icons consists of four steps.
 It is intertwined with the [build process for the stylesheets]({{< ref "styles" >}}).

 1. **Override the inline Bootstrap icon definitions**